-Back to business: the overview of software development questions
+Back to business: Overview of software development questions

 I have a personal belief that every question asked can save money for our client or me.
 As a product manager for many projects, my work at Dashdevs is tightly connected with communication and asking questions.
 My role requires me to know what-why-when something is happening in my web or mobile applications.
 This requirement extrapolates to the product and digital system in general.
 I convey the business requirements to the development team and control the software development process.

-Usually, I ask many questions to our clients and stakeholders because we are an outsourcing software development company, and we are not sitting with them in one room day-by-day.
+Usually, I ask many questions to our clients and stakeholders because we’re an outsourcing software development company, and we aren’t sitting with them in one room day-by-day.
 A client comes to us with their vision of the product and asks us to provide them with a design, architecture solution, and development capacity.
 Sometimes clients come with their image of the solution for the product.
-Unfortunately, it is not always the best one, as most business owners have tunnel vision and cannot stay objective.
+Unfortunately, it isn’t always the best one, as most business owners have tunnel vision and cannot stay objective.
 That’s why, when I get another request for web or mobile application development, I start to ask questions to the stakeholders.
 I don’t want to be misled by my own world’s perception.
 All issues are important for me because they can change the software product architecture, user interface (UI), and user experience (UX) in the app.
-All answers help me better understand the business requirements, which lead to developing the best possible digital solution.
+All answers help me better understand the business requirements, which leads to developing the best possible digital solution.

 Before we start the development process